Gay bar: Gentrification

-Gay bars and pinkwashing
+Controversy

+Date rape drugs at gay bars are a common problem.
+Gay bars have issued public service announcements to warn patrons to watch their drinks and never leave them unattended.
+In addition to sexual assault, date rape drugs have been used to rob bar patrons.
+Some authors, like George Johnson, have criticized racist behaviors by both white patrons and white owners of gay bars.

+Pinkwashing

 The presence of gay bars has been used to make political arguments about the safety and desirability of neighborhoods and communities.
 In the case of Israel, the presence of established gay bars and the publicized government stance of LGBT acceptance has been used to advertise the country as a safe and progressive location in West Asia for LGBT people.
 Image of gay bars frequently occur in Israeli marketing campaigns for “pink dollars.”
 This practice of using gay bar to promote Israel's agenda both internationally and domestically has been termed “pinkwashing.”
 Numerous accounts by queer Palestinians reflect a common sentiment of hostility while in gay bar spaces in Israel.
 This often begins by them having to go through checkpoints when attempting to access those spaces.
-When their queerness is acknowledged by police and at border check points, it typically intensifies the abuse rather than mitigating it, serving as a vulnerability rather than a form of protection.
+When their queerness is acknowledged by police and at border checkpoints, it typically intensifies the abuse rather than mitigating it, serving as a vulnerability rather than a form of protection.